any-docs/css/content/reference/values/filter-function/contrast/index.md

 ### With the filter property

-This example applies a `contrast()` filter via the {{cssxref("filter")}} CSS property, changing contrast by shifting colors of the entire element, including content, border, background, and shadows.
+This example applies a `contrast()` filter via the `filter` CSS property, changing contrast by shifting colors of the entire element, including content, border, background, and shadows.

 ```css
 p:first-of-type {